WordPress/gutenberg/docs/getting-started/fundamentals/block-wrapper.md

 ">Hello World</p>
 ```

-_(check the [example](https://github.com/WordPress/block-development-examples/tree/trunk/plugins/block-supports-6aa4dd) that generated the HTML above in the front end)_
+The [example block](https://github.com/WordPress/block-development-examples/tree/trunk/plugins/block-supports-6aa4dd) that generated this HTML is available in the [Block Development Examples](https://github.com/WordPress/block-development-examples) repository.

 ## The server-side render markup

-Any markup in the server-side render definition for the block can use the [`get_block_wrapper_attributes()`](https://developer.wordpress.org/reference/functions/get_block_wrapper_attributes/) function to generate the string of attributes required to reflect the block settings (see [example](https://github.com/WordPress/block-development-examples/blob/f68640f42d993f0866d1879f67c73910285ca114/plugins/block-dynamic-rendering-64756b/src/render.php#L11)).
+In dynamic blocks, where the font-end markup is rendered server-side, you can utilize the [`get_block_wrapper_attributes()`](https://developer.wordpress.org/reference/functions/get_block_wrapper_attributes/) function to output the necessary classes and attributes just like you would use `useBlockProps.save()` in the `save` function.
+(See [example](https://github.com/WordPress/block-development-examples/blob/f68640f42d993f0866d1879f67c73910285ca114/plugins/block-dynamic-rendering-64756b/src/render.php#L11))

 ```php
 <p <?php echo get_block_wrapper_attributes(); ?>>